Fearrington Golf Club – Rules and Practices

 All players are expected to play in the spirit of the game by …

-Lost or Out of Bounds Balls
+Out of Bounds (OB) Balls

-If it appears a ball is hit out of bounds, the player may hit a provisional ball or go to the site of the first shot to determine whether it is out of bounds.
-If the ball is out of bounds, the player may drop a ball in-bounds at the spot where it exited and take a one stroke penalty (if the lost ball was a drive, the next shot would then be number three).
-If a provisional is played it is with the same on3 stroke penalty and becomes the 3rd shot (if a drive).
-Once a provisional ball is struck from a point, it then becomes the ball in play even if the original is found later.
+If it appears a ball is hit OB, the player may hit a provisional ball or go to the site of the first shot to determine whether it is OB.
+If the ball is OB, the player may drop a ball in-bounds two club lengths from the spot where it exited and take a one stroke penalty (for example, if the OB ball was a drive, the next shot would then be number three).
+Or, per USGA, a ball may be dropped in the fairway even with exit point and a two-stroke penalty (if the OB ball was a drive, the next shot would be number four).

 Dropped Balls

-The relief area is measured by one or two club lengths with the option for the player to choose any club.
+The relief area is measured by two club lengths with the option for the player to choose any club.
 When dropping a ball, it must come to rest in the relief area where it was dropped.
 If the ball comes to rest outside of the relief area, the player will drop a second time in the relief area.
 If the ball again comes to rest outside the relief area, the player will place it where the ball first touched the ground on the second drop.

 Search for Lost Ball